Carrying out a Brand Audit is key before your company engage in any sort of rebranding project.

 It’s helpful for companies to run a Brand Audit, as it helps them understand exactly where they are, compared to where they set out to be.

-When engaging with a design agency, it allows them to dig into the brand and develop a deep understanding of your business from the outset.
+This is helpful when engaging a creative agency as it allows them to dig into the brand and develop a deep understanding of your business from the outset.

 It offers both parties a chance to look at the brand they’re discussing objectively.